davesnx/styled-ppx/documents/css-extraction.md

 `packages/ppx/src/Hash_class.ml` (`Class_format.slot_class`); the
 `(context, family, mask)` triple comes from `packages/ppx/slot_key`.

-One exception: an atom whose declaration carries a `$(...)` value interpolation mints `in-<murmur2 hash>` instead - a plain, unbucketed hash of the content, no context/family/mask fields at all.
+One exception: when a block has TWO OR MORE declarations that carry a `$(...)` value interpolation, they mint one shared `in-<murmur2 hash>` class instead - a plain, unbucketed hash of their concatenated content, no context/family/mask fields at all (the "bundle" - see `Css_file.re`'s `transform_rule_list`).
+A single interpolating declaration is NOT a
-Several such declarations from one binding that all interpolate share ONE `in-` class (the "bundle" - see `Css_file.re`'s `transform_rule_list`), collapsing their custom-property namespace into one; a bundle's own `var(--...)` target is unaffected by which prefix its class carries, since only the CLASS half of `Hash_class.class_and_namespace` differs between the two cases, never the namespace/variable-naming half.
+bundle: it mints its own real, slot-keyed `a-` class exactly like a static atom, and merges normally (see `CSS.merge` below) - bundling only kicks in when two or more of a block's interpolating declarations would otherwise need separate custom-property namespaces for what is often the same value reused across `base`/`:hover`/`@media` variants.
+A bundle's own `var(--...)` target is unaffected by which prefix its class carries, since only the CLASS half of `Hash_class.class_and_namespace` differs between the two cases, never the namespace/variable-naming half.
 The